axelputra14/Applaunch/README.md

   - How to design detail page?
   - 3 or 4 per row?
   - Bg sometimes not 100% height.
+  - Modal component for error messages similar to swal.
 - Figuring out the host for images.
   - Figure out the link stored in db so only image name is saved without it's prefix link of host.
 - Convert the backend from Node to Rust (low priority).